Kyiv says it 'won't let Putin steal Christmas' as Russian attacks threaten bleak winter in Ukraine - Local News 8

 His call comes after weeks of sustained aerial attacks on Ukraine’s energy grid, which have left families across the country without electricity, light or water intermittently.

 Officials are racing to restore resources quicker than Russia can knock them out.
-Ukraine’s electricity operator Ukrenergo said Monday that it was running at a 27% deficit and had implemented a series of “emergency shutdowns” across the country at “several power plants.”
+Ukraine’s electricity operator Ukrenergo said Tuesday that it was running at a 30% deficit, 3% higher than the day before, after it had implemented a series of “emergency shutdowns” across the country at “several power plants.”

 Kyiv’s Christmas trees will provide a nod to normality in sites across the city, including the famous Sophia Square.
 Klitschko said they will be installed “to remind our children of the New Year mood.”